 Access to housing

-Participating registered community housing organisations will be required to participate in the single Victorian Housing Register, which also requires that 75 per cent of targetted social housing vacancies will be from the priority access category of the Victorian Housing Register.
+Participating registered community housing organisations will be required to participate in the single Victorian Housing Register (VHR), which also requires that 75 per cent of targeted social housing vacancies will be from the priority access category of the VHR.

-Allocation of tenants to new social housing developed through the fund will be coordinated through the Victorian Housing Register.
+Allocation of tenants to new social housing developed through the fund will be coordinated through the VHR.